-Pancreatic cancer does not cause symptoms in its early stages.
-The cancer may grow for some time before it causes symptoms.
-When symptoms do appear, they may be very vague.
-In many cases, the cancer has spread outside the pancreas by the time it is discovered.
+Pancreatic cancer does not usually cause symptoms in the early stages.
+When symptoms occur, the cancer has often spread outside the pancreas.

-- Loss of appetite
+- Lack of hunger

-- Jaundice—yellowing of the skin and whites of the eyes, dark urine, tan stool, or stool that floats to the top of the bowl
+- Jaundice—yellowing of the skin and whites of the eyes

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The doctor may order blood and urine tests, as well as check for hidden blood in your stool.
+The doctor may order blood and urine tests, as well as check for hidden blood in the stool.

-Imaging tests evaluate the pancreas and surrounding structures:
+Imaging tests check the pancreas and surrounding structures.
+They may include: